theCrius/barotrauma-docker/README.md

 docker-compose up -d
 ```

-Specifying the STEAM_EPOCH will build the image downloading the latest version available even if the image was built already previously.

 If you are trying to run a modded server and need `Lua for Barotrauma`, specify the args `LUA_SERVER=true`.

 ```bash